Is Baby Powder Safe to Use on Babies?

 Baby powders absorb moisture and keep the baby comfortable, particularly when the nappy brushes against the skin of a baby.
 Hence, these powders are preferred by all new moms.
 It is generally applied directly on the baby’s skin, so you should be careful while picking any baby powder.
-Check the ingredients of the powder before you buy it.
 Although baby powders that are approved and certified by the relevant authorities are safe, it is best to use them after reading the instruction on the container.

 What is Baby Powder Made of?